spanners/dissertation/dissertation/sections/design.markdown

 # System Architecture \label{Design}

-Before starting implementation, the design phase (more appropriately titled "System Architecture, here) was an important step in the creation of the eventual IDE, as it set the direction in which the implementation began.
+Before starting implementation, the design phase (more appropriately titled System Architecture, here) was an important step in the creation of the eventual IDE, as it set the direction in which the implementation began.
 In designing the extensions I wanted to make to the pre--existing Elm IDE, I first had to see if it was feasible.
 I devised a architectural diagram illustrating